Dr. Erik H. Wang

 Welcome!

-Starting in Fall 2023, I will be an Assistant Professor in the Wilf Family Department of Politics at New York University (NYU).
+I am an Assistant Professor in the Wilf Family Department of Politics at

 In 2020, I obtained my PhD in Politics at Princeton University, where I was a graduate student fellow of the Program for Quantitative and Analytical Political Science (Q-APS) and a graduate student affiliate with the Paul and Marcia Wythes Center on Contemporary China.
 My advisors were Carles Boix (Chair), Rory Truex, and Kosuke Imai.
-In Academic Year 2020-21, I was a Research Fellow at the Institute for Advanced Study in Toulouse (IAST).
+In 2020-21, I was a Research Fellow at the Institute for Advanced Study in Toulouse (IAST).
 After that, I was an Assistant Professor in the Department of Political and Social Change at the Australian National University.
 My alma mater is the University of Notre Dame

 My research interests center on historical political economy, politics of state-building, and bureaucracy.
 I also do research on statistical methods of causal inference.
 My work has appeared or will soon appear in